The Urban League DJ's Weddings & All Events

 I first connect with the bride and groom and make sure that I know precisely how they envision their wedding day going.
 After all, it's their day, and it's a day that happens to have -- even the ones that go smoothly -- a lot of pressure leading up to it (too much pressure for one day, I say, but I haven't come up with a solution to that one yet).

-Once I have all of the information that I need, such as whether or not there will be a garter toss or money dance, etc., what songs they would like to hear (and not hear!), I make sure that I have at least one person that I can connect with on the actual day of the wedding.
-Someone who is preferably not the bride or groom that knows exactly what the bride and groom want and how they want it.
+Once I have all of the information that I need, such as whether or not there will be a garter toss or money dance etc., what songs they would like to hear (and not hear!), I make sure that I have at least one person that I can connect with on the actual day of the wedding.
+Someone who is preferably not the bride or groom and who knows exactly what the bride and groom want and how they want it.

 That person is usually a coordinator, but a lot of times is a friend or relative (by the way, if it's a big wedding, I highly recommend staying away from having friends or family members run the show -- trust me, it's better to hire a coordinator for those or let me and the banquet facility manager handle the timeline).